Evolutionary-Intelligence/Biological-Evolution/README.md

 * Lynch, M., 2010.
 Evolution of the mutation rate.
 Trends in Genetics, 26(8), pp.345-352.
 * Vasas, V., Szathmáry, E. and Santos, M., 2010.
 Lack of evolvability in self-sustaining autocatalytic networks constraints metabolism-first scenarios for the origin of life.
 Proceedings of the National Academy of Sciences, 107(4), pp.1470-1475.
 * Lynch, M., 2007.
 The frailty of adaptive hypotheses for the origins of organismal complexity.
 Proceedings of the National Academy of Sciences, 104(suppl_1), pp.8597-8604.
+* Okasha, S., 2006.
+Evolution and the levels of selection.
+Clarendon Press.
 * Okasha, S., 2005.
 Multilevel selection and the major transitions in evolution.
 Philosophy of Science, 72(5), pp.1013-1025.
 * Lynch, M. and Conery, J.S., 2003.
 The origins of genome complexity.
 Science, 302(5649), pp.1401-1404.
 * Partridge, L. and Barton, N.H., 2000.
 Evolving evolvability.
 Nature, 407(6803), pp.457-458.